CEUs will be available.

-Course Summary: Over four and a half days, participants will receive an introduction to the electric and natural gas industries, insights into regulatory decision-making, and an analysis of the current issues facing both industries.
-The dedicated gas course begins Thursday at noon and continues until mid-day Friday.
+Course Summary: Over the course of a week, participants will receive an overview of the history of the electric and natural gas industries, insights into regulatory decision-making, and analysis of the current issues facing the energy industry.

 Benefits: Attendees will obtain practical knowledge of the operations and technology of the natural gas and electricity industries from extraction, whether from the ground or renewables, to the customer’s bill.
-Course registration covers a field trip to a natural gas power plant, daily lunches and breaks, printed course materials and UW-Madison CEU certification.
-CLE credits will be applied for.
+Course registration covers a field trip to a power plant, daily lunches and breaks, printed course materials and continuing education units (CEU).

 What others have said: